Balavignesh-25/CODSOFT/README.md

 1.Clone this repository to your local machine : git clone https://github.com/Balavignesh-25/CODSOFT.git

-2.Navigate to the specific project folder you want to work on :
+2.Navigate to the specific project folder you want to work on : cd CODSOFT cd project-name (e.g cd Chatbot)

 3.Run the application's main script as mentioned in the individual project descriptions.